easolhq/easolhq.github.io/docs/carts/cart_shop.md

 # Easol shop pages
 In addition to a [product page]({% link docs/theme_architecture/templates.md %}), each experience has an automatically generated 'shop' page, which can be found at `site.com/shop/product-slug`.

-This page includes key details of the experience including the name, country, dates, tagline and the hero image.
-On this page customers are able to add items to their cart, remove items from their cart, update item quantities and see a breakdown of the contents of their cart before proceeding to checkout.
+This page includes key details of the experience including the name, country, dates, tagline and hero image.
+On this page customers can add items to their cart, remove items from their cart, update item quantities and see a breakdown of the contents of their cart before proceeding to checkout.

 ## Shop page customisation
 The Creator's [brand colours]({% link docs/site_styles/index.md %}) set under My Site > Styles are applied to some elements of the shop page by default.